What Explore Teaching alumni say

 Although he enjoyed his experiences, it hasn’t pushed him towards a career in teaching.
 “But you also get the chance to develop a lot of different skills, including organisation and team work, just by playing an active part in those lessons.
 It really sets you up to find out what your own personal strengths are.

-Being on the UWAS scheme was an amazing experience.
+Being on Explore Teaching was an amazing experience.
 It really did bring up my confidence levels.”